wesmi/slowweb/README.md

 Set these values, either as $ variables in a config.php or as Azure web app settings

+* airnowApiKey
+* alphaVantageKey
-* requiredCookie
+* alphaVantageStocks
 * forecastApiKey
 * forecastLocation
-* alphaVantageKey
-* alphaVantageStocks
 * locationApiKey
 * installtype
+* requiredCookie

 #### Require auth?